PierfrancescoSoffritti/library-sample-app-template/README.md

 **If set**, the webpage will be loaded in `SampleAppTemplateActivity`'s WebView.

-**If not set**, the WebView will be empty and this message will be shown at the center of the screen: `"This library doesn't have a homepage"`.
+**If not set**, the WebView will be empty and the message `"This library doesn't have a homepage"` will be shown at the center of the screen.

 ### Constants.GITHUB_URL
 A `String` containing the URL of your porject's GitHub repository.